 Get the Design Grip

 Keep the users in mind and design.
 Even if the website is loaded with info and gives answers to all the queries, it fails the purpose if it is not easy-to-use and does not retain the user’s interest.
 It should be based on their needs rather than self demands.
 Having said that design is not about holding ideas, but for using them so that a spark is created and the business gets plugged.
-But how to be user centric?
-Best way is to conduct a proper research and know the user’s mindset rather than going about having assumptions.
-Such user-oriented approach will surely help you to hit the bull’s-eye with that perfect product.
+But how to be user-centric?
+The best way is to conduct proper research and know the user’s mindset rather than going about having assumptions.
+Such a user-oriented approach will surely help you to hit the bulls-eye with that perfect product.

 Interface with a Human Side

-One of the competent aspects of a design is interaction.
+One of the competitive aspects of design is interaction.
 An interactive layout can establish a link between the users and the product and thus make them feel instantly connected.
 Now, making interactive designs is not a piece of cake.
 Designers have to stay on the grind and make the most of all the testing tools such as feedback.
-Feedback strikes a chord through a two way communication and breaks the technical barrier.
+Feedback strikes a chord through two-way communication and breaks the technical barrier.
 Be it the pop-up messages or account creation confirmations, it brings forth the human aspect.
 Feedbacks are noteworthy, user, in particular, always pays attention to them.

 The Eye for Detail